rafaellcoellho/bsl-msp430/README.md

 # UART BSL of MSP430F5529

-This repository contains everything necessary to burn a program in a MSP430F5529 through uart using the BSL (Bootstrap Loader).
-My intention with BSL was that I could get a command through an UCA0 from msp, and turn on the "firmware upgrade" function.
+This repository contains everything necessary to  loading a program in a MSP430F5529 flash memory through uart using the BSL (Bootstrap Loader).
+My intention with BSL was that I could get a command through an UCA0 from MSP, and turn on the "firmware upgrade" function.
 Upon entering this mode, the same UCA0 would receive the new firmware, update and restart the controller.
 So it would be possible to put my project in the field, and with each bug found, be able to correct it effectively.

+The biggest incentive to make this repository was the time I spent looking for a clear tutorial to start understanding BSL.
+I believe that if someone who is researching the subject follow the instructions here, have a starting point to make their own changes.

+Most of the codes and documentation that texas provides are dated to 2013.
+When I went to use with the most up-to-date versions of the compiler in CCS v6 many problems appeared.
+When I was able to compile the codes without errors, I was not able to find which part of my code was not working right.

+In the end, I was continue when I found the wiki on the subject.
+But even so the example that was there used old versions of the standard code.
+I decided to update that example with the latest versions, and test on MSP430F5529 and post here.

 ## Getting Started